Search & Read

 Suzanne Segal was caught up in the experiential view of enlightenment, meaning she thought enlightenment was some kind of experience.
 She just had an epiphany, identified with the bliss and felt unhappy when the experience ended.

 This teaching will only make sense to advanced spiritual seekers.
 It is not something you can teach to entry-level people caught up in waking-state experience.

 I suggest that you get my new book How to Attain Enlightenment: The Vision of Non-Duality.
 It is traditional Vedanta in clear, modern English.
 It will give you the big picture.
 It will explain the difference between satya and mithya, what you call the manifest and the unmanifest, the nature of enlightenment and the qualifications necessary for enlightenment.
 This will make it clear to you the limitations of spiritual traditions, apart from Vedanta.
-There is also a formal analysis of the three states in Chapter XII.
+There is also a formal analysis of the three states in chapter nine.
 It is available at Amazon.com.

 ~ All the best, James